 Periodontal disease is an umbrella term for both gingivitis and periodontitis.
-They are both perpetual bacterial infections which can affect one tooth or many teeth.
-Gingivitis is the mildest form of periodontal disease and causes the gum to become red, edematous, and hemorrhage easily.
-There is usually little or no discomfort and is often caused by inadequate oral hygiene.
+Both are perpetual bacterial infections that can affect one tooth or many teeth.
+Gingivitis is the mildest and causes the gum to become red, edematous, and bleed easily.
+There is usually little or no discomfort and often correlates with inadequate oral hygiene.
 It is reversible with dental treatment and good oral home care.
-At the early stages of gum disease plaque (bacterial film) that exists around a tooth solidifies into calculus (tartar).
+At the early stages of gum disease, plaque (a bacterial film) that exists around a tooth solidifies into calculus (tartar).
 As plaque and calculus start to build up, the gums begin to subside from the teeth and pockets form between the gum and the tooth.
-At this stage it is fully reversible with conservative treatments.
-As gum disease advances the gums recede further, wrecking more bone and around the root.
-Eventually the teeth involved may become mobile and may need to be removed.
+At this stage, it is fully reversible with conservative treatments.
+As gum disease advances, the gums recede further, wrecking more bone and around the root.
+Eventually, the teeth involved may become mobile and may need removal.

-Untreated gingivitis can advance to periodontitis which is a condition causing bone destruction.
+Untreated gingivitis can advance to periodontitis, which is a condition causing bone destruction.
 With time plaque can spread and grow below the gum line.
-Poisons produced by the bacteria in plaque can irritate the gums and stimulate inflammation which aggravates and degrades the bone.
-As the disease progresses more tooth and gum are demolished.
-It can start out with very mild symptoms and eventually lead to loss of teeth.
+Poisons produced by the bacteria in plaque can irritate the gums and stimulate inflammation, aggravating, and degrading the bone.
+As the disease progresses, more demolishment of bone and gums ensues.
+It can start with very mild symptoms and eventually lead to loss of teeth.
 Up to 30% of people may be genetically more vulnerable to gum disease.
-Even with good oral care habits, these people may be 6 times more likely to develop bone loss around their teeth.
-Early interceptive treatment is key in this circumstance.
-During your visit to St. Lawrence Dentistry, Dr. Hawryluk will review your dental and medical history with you and will do a complete dental exam and determine if you have any signs of gum disease.
+Even with proper oral care habits, these people may be six times more likely to develop bone loss around their teeth.
+Early interceptive treatment is vital in this circumstance.
+During your Mississauga dental office visit, Dr. Hawryluk will do a complete dental exam to determine if you have any signs of gum disease.

-Research indicates periodontal disease can contribute to an elevated predisposition to heart attack or stroke.
-This is because the bacteria found in dental plaque contribute to coronary artery disease.
-People with gum disease are two times more likely to endure a fatal heart attack and three times more likely to suffer a stroke compared to individuals without this gum ailment.
+Research indicates periodontal disease can contribute to an elevated predisposition to a heart attack or stroke.
+Bacteria found in dental plaque contribute to coronary artery disease.
+People with gum disease are two times more likely to endure a fatal heart attack and three times more likely to suffer a stroke than individuals without this gum ailment.
 A connection also exists between periodontal disease and diabetes in that gum disease can hamper our body’s ability to control blood sugar levels.
-Diabetes can cause our blood vessels to thicken and that reduces the flow of nutrients to our gums and slows the evacuation of harmful waste products.
+Diabetes can cause our blood vessels to thicken, which reduces the flow of nutrients to our gums and slows the evacuation of harmful waste products.

-There are a number of warning signs of gum disease which include the following:
+There are several warning signs of gum disease which include the following:

 - Red swollen or painful gums